v3natio/halofiles/README.md

 ## Credit

 Some of the scripts are from Luke Smith's [dotfiles](https://github.com/LukeSmithxyz/voidrice).
-Likewise, `zsh-functions` come from Chris Chiarulli's [dotfiles](https://github.com/ChristianChiarulli/Machfiles).
+Likewise, the `zsh-functions` come from Chris Chiarulli's [dotfiles](https://github.com/ChristianChiarulli/Machfiles).